Skip to content

 Point of view, or POV, is the perspective from which your story is told.

-In this article, I’ve included a brief explanation of each, possible pairings between the two levels of POV, examples of books in the various pairings, and pronoun usage.
+There are so many possibilities for POV that it can be confusing.
+In this article, I’ve included a brief explanation of each level of POV, possible pairings between the two levels, examples of books in the various pairings, and pronoun usage.

 Possible Pairing: Third- or Fourth-Person